 Participants

 We recruited 157 participants from Prolific (www.prolific.co) who completed Experiment 2 online and were compensated at a rate of $4.50/per half hour.
-Recruitment was restricted to participants who self-identified as Caucasian or Black based on Prolific’s pre-screening tools and, additionally, all participants were required to have completed at least a high school level education or equivalent.
-Participant responses were screened using the same procedure described in Experiment 1, and no participants were excluded.
+Recruitment was restricted to participants who self-identified as Caucasian or Black based on Prolific’s pre-screening tools and, additionally, all participants were required to have completed at least a high school level education or equivalent (see Table 1 for sample characteristics).
+Responses were screened using the same procedure described in Experiment 1, and no participants were excluded.
 Our final analyses contained responses from 79 Caucasian participants and 78 Black participants.
 This sample size was based on an a priori power analysis conducted with G*Power 3.1 which suggested that 138 participants would be needed to detect small main effects and interactions (ds ≥ 0.20; α = .05; 1 - β = .80), though like the previous experiment, we increased data collection to account for additional variability from online testing.

 Materials and Procedure